CBP Seizes $3.7 Million in Cocaine at Hidalgo Port of Entry

 · Texas Border Business

-U.S. Customs and Border Protection (CBP) officers at the Pharr International Bridge in Hidalgo seized cocaine worth $3,723,654 during an enforcement action on June 24.
-The officers inspected a commercial tractor trailer disguised as carrying cucumbers, leading to a canine alert and further examination.
-They found 112 packages containing 126.5 kilograms (278.88 lbs.) of suspected cocaine.
-Port Director Carlos Rodriguez emphasized the ongoing threat of narcotics and the CBP's commitment to border security.
+U.S. Customs and Border Protection (CBP) officers at the Pharr International Bridge seized cocaine worth $3,723,654 during an enforcement action on June 24.
+The officers inspected a commercial tractor trailer that was declared to be carrying cucumbers.
+A canine alert and an imaging scan revealed suspicious anomalies, leading to the discovery of 112 packages containing 126.5 kilograms (278.88 lbs.) of suspected cocaine.
+Port Director Carlos Rodriguez emphasized the ongoing vigilance of CBP in combating drug trafficking.
 The narcotics, along with the tractor and trailer, were seized, and a criminal investigation has been initiated by Homeland Security Investigations.

 AI summary · Source: Texas Border Business →